 As you move forward in developing your energy labeling initiative, it's important to think through what types of information are most likely to be valuable to your stakeholders and will advance your goals.
 To answer those questions, you need to understand the different types of metrics and measurements that can be included on home energy labels, what they mean, and how they can be applied, among other details.
+Measure: single unit with single point in time, unit-specific, usually a quantifiable attribute.
+For example, annual gallons of oil used.

+Metric: a derivative of one or more measurements, provides broader context by abstracting measurements to be more understandable.
+For example, a Home Energy Score or a HERS index rating.
 A building energy labeling program can create a new, custom label unique to a jurisdiction, or can adopt usage of existing labels offered by national home energy labeling programs.
 Stakeholders should consider what information will be most valuable to homeowners and real estate professionals, and best reflect the program/policy goals.
-States that have
+States that have designed a custom label found that designing a label that is agreed upon by all stakeholders can be a valuable, but challenging experience (see Label Examples).